Hypocrites' Club

 The Hypocrites' Club was one of the student clubs at Oxford University in England.
 Its motto in Greek, from an Olympian Ode by Pindar, was Water is best.
-This led to the members being called Hypocrites, due to the fact that beer, wine and spirits were the chosen drinks.
+This led to the members being called Hypocrites, because beer, wine and spirits were the chosen drinks.

 Origins

 The Hypocrites Club was founded in 1921 by John Davies Knatchbull Lloyd, nicknamed the "Widow" after the shaving lotion "The Widow Lloyd's Euxesis".
 Wanting to avoid dining in hall, Lloyd and his friends got together to raise the money necessary to rent two large rooms and a kitchen over a bicycle shop, formerly a medieval house, at 31 St Aldate's (other sources said 34 or 131).
 The rooms were reached through a narrow staircase.
 They also paid for the part-time services of a cook and a servant-cum-barman.
 After Evelyn Waugh was introduced to the club by Terence Lucy Greenidge, many of his contemporary fellow students followed soon and the club started to change.
 From a place to discuss philosophy it became a place to drink and party.
 As Waugh remembered later it was a "process of invasion and occupation by a group of wanton Etonians who brought it to speedy dissolution".
 Waugh's excess drinking life habit started with the club, "It was at the university that I took to drink, discovering in a crude way the contrasting pleasures of intoxication and discrimination.
 Of the two, for many years, I preferred the former."
 A servant at the club would say: "They call themselves an artists’ club but all they draw is corks!"